iipeace/guider/README.md

 =======

 ```
-To install Guider using pip, enter the following commands:
+To install Guider via pip, use one of these commands:
-    # pip3 install guider
+    # pip3 install guider                    # Standard installation
-    # pip3 install guider --no-deps
+    # pip3 install guider --no-deps          # Without dependencies
-    # pip3 install guider --force-reinstall
+    # pip3 install guider --force-reinstall  # Reinstall if already installed

-After installation, run one of the following commands to start Guider:
+After installation, start Guider with:
     # python3 -m guider
     # guider

-If you don't have pip on your system, you can download the source code from https://github.com/iipeace/guider, and then run the following command to start Guider:
+If pip is not available, you can download Guider's source code from GitHub and start it with:
     # python3 guider/guider.py

-For faster and lighter operation, you can build and install Guider from the source code by running the following commands:
+To build and install from source for improved performance, use:
     # cd guider && make && make install
 ```